 Choose the Right Form

 Vitamin D is available in two forms: D2 (ergocalciferol) and D3 (cholecalciferol).
-Vitamin D3 is generally considered to be more effective at raising blood levels of Vitamin D. Vitamin B12 is available in several forms, including cyanocobalamin, methylcobalamin, and adenosylcobalamin.
+Worth adding: vitamin D3 is generally considered to be more effective at raising blood levels of Vitamin D. Vitamin B12 is available in several forms, including cyanocobalamin, methylcobalamin, and adenosylcobalamin.
 Methylcobalamin and adenosylcobalamin are considered to be more bioavailable and easier for the body to use.
 When choosing supplements, look for high-quality products from reputable brands.

 Consider Timing

 Vitamin D is a fat-soluble vitamin, so it is best taken with a meal that contains fat to enhance absorption.
 Vitamin B12 can be taken at any time, but some people find that it provides an energy boost, so it may be best taken in the morning.
-Consistency is key, so try to take your supplements at the same time each day to ensure that you are getting a regular dose.
+Consistency is key, so try to take your supplements at the same time each day to confirm that you are getting a regular dose.

 Incorporate Dietary Sources